BonneGueule x Maharishi: our olive “Custom pant”

 Sophisticated pockets

-Ah, the subject of pockets, a strong point of Maharishi!
-Like some high-end pants, they're cut so that they never open up if you have wide hips, and the inside is sewn in such a way that they can't come out on the outside.
+Ah, the subject of pockets, a Maharishi strong point!
+Like some high-end pants, they are cut so that they never open if you have wide hips, and the inside is sewn in such a way that they cannot come out.

 But that's not all...

-Inside the right pocket you have an internal pocket (a pocket within a pocket) expressly for the phone, which is terribly practical.
+Inside the right pocket, you have an internal pocket (a pocket within a pocket) specifically for the phone, which is terribly practical.
 This avoids having your keys at the same level as your smartphone, for example.

 maharishi phone pocket

-At the right rear pocket, inside the pants, there is a hidden passport pocket that is very secure, as it is inaccessible to someone outside, unless you put your hand inside.
+At the level of the right back pocket, inside the pants, there is a hidden passport pocket which is very secure, because it is inaccessible to someone outside, unless you put your hand inside.

 maharishi passport pocket

-And finally, let's finish with the best feature: the hidden zippered pockets.
+And finally, let's end with the best feature: the hidden zippered pockets.

 zipped pocket

-On each side, you have the two characteristic zippers of the brand, very practical, which open two zipped pockets which will quickly become essential to you.
+On each side, you have the brand's two characteristic zippers, very practical, which open two zipped pockets that will quickly become indispensable to you.

-You will put everything you should not lose, including when you are sitting: passport, keys, headphones, important paper.
-Casually, that makes no less than four accessible pockets on the sides (two pockets on each hip) without counting the back pockets.
-This is why they are very functional and practical pants.
+You will put everything you absolutely must not lose in it, even when you are sitting: passport, keys, headphones, important papers.
+Without realizing it, that makes no less than four accessible pockets on the sides (two pockets on each hip) not counting the back pockets.
+That is why these are very functional and practical pants.

-The two back pockets are equipped with a small flap with a press stud, just to protect your belongings all the way.
+The two back pockets are equipped with a small flap with a snap button, to protect your belongings until the end.

 Sharp finishes